GSA/889-tool/README.md

 ## Libraries

-The 889 Compliance SAM Tool is written in the FastAPI Python framework and uses a Vue.js front-end.
-PDFs are generated in the browser using jspdf.
+The 889 Compliance SAM Tool is written with the FastAPI Python framework and uses a Vue.js front-end.
+PDFs are generated in the browser using jsPDF.

 - FastAPI https://fastapi.tiangolo.com (MIT)
 - Vue.js https://vuejs.org (MIT)